What is Technical Bid Evaluation(TBE)?

 The following guideline should be satisfied during technical bid evaluation for centrifugal pump selection:

-The offered model should be proven and should be have been operating satisfactorily for a minimum of 1 year in at least one installation.
+The offered model should be proven and should have been operating satisfactorily for a minimum of 1 year in at least one installation.

 The pump should not be selected in case the difference between NPSHA is less than 0.5 meters.
 NPSH testing must be asked whether the liquid is at/or near its boiling point, the liquid is gas saturated, or wherever NPSHA is less than 3 m.